 SWIFTNet is used by over 11,000 banks worldwide and guarantees secure and fast interbank communication.
-In this context, SWIFTNet is used to process international payments by sending the necessary information about the transactions.
+In this process, SWIFTNet is used to process international payments by sending the necessary information about the transactions.
 The Society for Worldwide Interbank Financial Telecommunication is a cooperative of several banks and is governed by European law.

 - This measure would immediately bring payment transactions with Russia to a standstill.
 Payments from private individuals, companies and banks to or from Russia could no longer be executed.